Parrots stand on shoulders because it mimics the high vantage points encountered in the wild, such as standing on the branches of tall trees.

 With these guidelines, you can ensure that shoulder-perching is safe and comfortable:

 Don’t let the parrot hop onto your shoulder by itself.
 If allowed to sit there whenever it pleases, the parrot may decide that it has a right to that spot.

 If a time comes when you can’t let the parrot sit on your shoulder, it may get offended and become very insistent, and it may even bite when you ask it to get down.

 Train the parrot to climb onto your shoulder only when you give a signal.
 For most owners, this is the word “up” as they tap on their shoulders.

 When it’s time for the parrot to dismount, you can say “down” and tap where you’d like it to go.
 Ensure the parrot understands these commands before it gets shoulder-perching rights.

 Aggressive Parrots Can’t Perch

 Even well-trained parrots have bad days.
-Your parrot may get bored, hungry, scared, or petulant and decide to make that your problem.
-When it shows any aggression, remove it from your shoulder immediately.
+The parrot may get bored, hungry, scared, or irritable and decide to make that your problem.
+You should remove it from your shoulder immediately when it shows aggression.
 Have a one-strike policy.

-Parrots stand on shoulders because they like it there.
-It’s safe, lofty, and comfortable.
-As long as you train your parrot properly and lay down the rules for shoulder-perching, it’ll be a happy and rewarding bonding experience.
+Parrots stand on human shoulders because it’s safe, lofty, and comfortable.
+As long as you train the parrot and lay down the rules for shoulder-perching, it’ll be a rewarding bonding experience.